 Marcia is an elementary schoolteacher, retired after 41 years at Lewiston-Porter Schools.
 She has served in many capacities for the Buffalo Audubon Society – Board Director, Board Recording Secretary, Executive Committee, Education Committee founder and chairperson, Program Committee, and Nominating Committee.
 For many years, Marcia has been the registrar of the Allegany Nature Pilgrimage and the co-chair with Lisa Danko.
 Her hobbies include travel, birding, nature, and reading.

-Rob has never been hunting, but he learned his love of the outdoors from the hunters who served as his Boy Scout leaders as a youth.
+Rob credits his love of the outdoors to the men who served as his Boy Scout leaders as a youth.
 Today, as the Scoutmaster of the same Troop, he strives to instill an appreciation for nature in his charges.
 Sometimes he succeeds at this, sometimes he doesn't.
-Rob is a Master Educator with the Leave No Trace Center for Outdoor Ethics and serves as the President of the Buffalo Orienteering Club.
-Somehow, he ended up as the Webmaster here despite suspect computer skills and the fact that he'd rather be out in the woods.
+Rob is a Master Educator with the Leave No Trace Center for Outdoor Ethics, a New York State Master Naturalist and currently serves as the President of the Buffalo Orienteering Club.
+Somehow, he ended up as the webmaster here despite suspect computer skills and the fact that he'd rather be out in the woods.
 Rob "thru-hiked" the Appalachian Trail in 1998 and the Pacific Crest Trail in 2003, giving him over 5,000 miles of backpacking experience.
 His greatest gift from these experiences is a strong ability to be uncomfortable for long periods of time.
 That and not being fussy about food.
-He always finds the experience of hanging out with fellow nature nerds at the Allegany Nature Pilgrimage inspiring.
+He always finds the experience of hanging out with fellow nature nerds at the Allegany Nature Pilgrimage to be inspiring.